88-degrees/Book-of-Changes/appendix02s1.md

 <a id="fn_189"/>[267:1](#fr_189) Like the Text under each hexagram, what is said under each in this treatise on its symbolism is divided into two portions.
 The <sub>[p.
 267](#p-267)</sub> first is called 'the Great Symbolism,' and is occupied with the trigrammatic composition of the hexagram, to the statement of which is always subjoined an exhibition of the use which should be, or has been, made of the lesson suggested by the meaning of the whole figure in the administration of affairs, or in self-government.
 If the treatise be rightly ascribed to Confucius, this practical application of the teaching of the symbols is eminently characteristic of his method in inculcating truth and duty; though we often find it difficult to trace the connexion between his premiss and conclusion.
 This portion of the treatise will be separated by a double space from what follows, -- 'the Lesser Symbolism,' in the explanations of the several lines.

-<a id="fn_190"/>[268:I](#fr_190) [**Qián ䷀**](e4b9beqian.md) is formed by redoubling the trigram **☰** of the same name.
+<a id="fn_190"/>[268:I](#fr_190) [**䷀ Qián**](e4b9beqian.md) is formed by redoubling the trigram **☰** of the same name.
 In the case of other hexagrams of similar formation, the repetition of the trigram is pointed out.
 That is not done here, according to [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), 'because there is but one heaven.'
 But the motion of heaven is a complete revolution every day, resumed again the next; so moves 'the unwearied sun from day to day,' making it a good symbol of renewed, untiring effort.

-<a id="fn_191"/>[269:II](#fr_191) [**Kūn ䷁**](e59da4kun.md) is formed by redoubling the trigram **☷** of the same name and having 'the earth for its symbol.'
+<a id="fn_191"/>[269:II](#fr_191) [**䷁ Kūn**](e59da4kun.md) is formed by redoubling the trigram **☷** of the same name and having 'the earth for its symbol.'
 As in the former hexagram, the repetition is emphatic, not otherwise affecting the meaning of the hexagram.
 'As there is but one heaven,' says [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi), 'so there is but one earth.'
-The first part of 'the Great Symbolism' appears in Canon McClatchie's version as -- '**Kūn ☷** is the generative part of earth.'
+The first part of 'the Great Symbolism' appears in Canon McClatchie's version as -- '**☷ Kūn** is the generative part of earth.'
 By 'generative part' he probably means 'the productive or prolific faculty.'
 If he mean anything else, there comes out a conclusion antagonistic to his own view of the 'mythology' of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching).
 The character Shî, which he translates by 'generative part,' is defined in Dr. Williams' dictionary as 'the virility of males.'
 Such is the special significance of it.
 If it were so used here, the earth would be masculine.

 It is difficult to say exactly what the writer meant by -- 'The superior man, in accordance with this, and with his large nature, supports (men and) things.'
 [Lín Xīyuán](https://ctext.org/searchbooks.pl?if=en&author=林希元) (Míng dynasty) says: -- 'The superior man, in his single person, sustains the burden of all under the sky.
 The common people depend on him for their rest and enjoyment.
 Birds and beasts and creeping things, and the tribes of the vegetable kingdom, depend on him for the fulfilment or their destined being.
 If he be of a narrow mind and cold virtue, how can he help them?
 Their hope in him would be in vain.'

 'The Smaller Symbolism' is sufficiently dealt with in the notes on the Text.

-<a id="fn_192"/>[270:III](#fr_192) **Kǎn ☵** represents water, especially in the form of rain.
+<a id="fn_192"/>[270:III](#fr_192) **☵ Kǎn** represents water, especially in the form of rain.
 Here its symbol is a cloud.
 The whole hexagram seems to place us in the atmosphere of a thunderous sky overhung with thick and gloomy clouds, when we feel oppressed and distressed.
 This is not a bad emblem of the political state in the mind of the writer.
 When the thunder has pealed, and the clouds have discharged their <sub>[p.
 271](#p-271)</sub> burden of rain, the atmosphere is cleared, and there is a feeling of relief.
 But I fail again to discern clearly the connexion between the symbolism and the lesson about the superior man's administration of affairs.

 The subject of the first line of the Smaller Symbolism is represented by the undivided line, and therefore is firm and correct.
 He is noble, but his place is below the divided lines, symbols of the weak and mean (see [Appendix IV, i, 1](appendix04s1.md).

-Line 2.
-'Things resume their regular course:' -- the subject is now at liberty to seek a union with the subject of line 5, according to the rules of the symbolism.
+Line 2. '*Things resume their regular course*:' -- the subject is now at liberty to seek a union with the subject of line 5, according to the rules of the symbolism.
 Lines 1 and 4, 2 and 5, 3 and 6, the corresponding lilies of the trigrams **☳** **☵** **䷂**, are correlates.

 The subject of line 4 naturally recurs to the correlate in line 1.
 He is the natural helper in the case, and he has the ability.

-<a id="fn_193"/>[272:IV](#fr_193) 'The spring here issuing forth' is different from the defile with a stream in it, in the explanation of the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan); different moreover from 'rain,' mentioned also as the phenomenon which is the natural symbol of **Kǎn ☵**.
+<a id="fn_193"/>[272:IV](#fr_193) 'The spring here issuing forth' is different from the defile with a stream in it, in the explanation of the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan); different moreover from 'rain,' mentioned also as the phenomenon which is the natural symbol of **☵ Kǎn**.
 The presence of water, however, is common to the three.
 But the water of the spring, or of the stream, would flow away from the hill, and not be stopped by it; as an emblem therefore of the ignorance and inexperience denoted by Măng it is not suitable.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says that 'the water of a spring is sure to move on and gradually advance.'
 This may serve as a symbol of the general process and progress of education, though it gives no account of the symbolism of the hill.
 It serves also to explain in part the transition of the writer to the subject of the superior man, and his dealing apparently with himself.

 Does line 1 set forth the use of punishment as the dernier resort, undesirable, but possibly unavoidable, to bring men in subjection to law?